 And, though most of us appreciate and admire Bill Gates, why should we let him tell us how to organize our thoughts and tell our stories?

 So, what to do instead?
 First, after clarifying your Purpose and determining your Strategy (see 5 Steps to Improved Performance for more details) open up a blank Word document or grab a pen and a pad of paper.
 Then write down your Motivating Conclusions—the big ideas and key take-aways of your speech.
 Typically these take the form of clear, declarative statements that create the Experience Arc of your presentation.

 Then add the stories, data, evidence and arguments to support each conclusion.
-The final pieces are an introduction, a conclusion and your transitions, which gives you all the elements of your speech.
+The final pieces are an introduction, a conclusion and your transitions, which give you all the elements of your speech.

 Where you go from here depends on your particular needs.
 You can flesh out your speech with speaking points or even a word for word script.
 I’m a big proponent of the two-column format, with your messages on the right and the visuals on the left.
 This helps you work in a more fluid fashion and keeps your focus on both what you are saying and what’s on the screen.